fmtr/amniotic/docs/themes.md

     When you first create a Theme, it will have no Recordings enabled.
 In order to be able to stream the Theme, you'll need to enable at least one Recording for it.
 To enable a Recording, select one from the "Theme Recordings" control, then toggle "Enable Recording".

+## Backing Up and Sharing Themes

+Themes will be saved into your config directory, so can be accessed there.
+You can also edit them directly too, if needed, assuming Amniotic isn't currently running.

+!!! note "Add-On Themes Location"

+    For Add-On installs, the config directory defaults to `/config/Amniotic`